GeeksXtreme/Aleph/README.md

 Project ALEPH
 ==
+ALEPH is a Windows rootkit designed to be configurable based on the user's needs, incredibly powerful once installed on a target host, and very hard to detect.
+The purpose of this project is mainly for fun and learning, but also to design a novel security testing tool.

 Please check the issues page to see our current tasks and progress.
 For a description of our branching model, please see [this document](http://nvie.com/posts/a-successful-git-branching-model/).